SafeCare

 Shuttered Hospital

-Delay of Emergency Care For more than 30 minutes, he lay unconscious in the back of an ambulance next to Mercy Hospital Fort Scott on a frigid February morning near an helipad just across the icy parking lot from the hospital’s emergency department, which had recently shuttered its doors. |
+For more than 30 minutes, he lay unconscious in the back of an ambulance next to Mercy Hospital Fort Scott on a frigid February morning near an helipad just across the icy parking lot from the hospital’s emergency department, which had recently shuttered its doors.

 Rural Healthcare

-Oh, Where's It Gone?
 Poor rural Americans would be ill-advised to have a heart attack, or stroke, or sepsis.
-Since 2010, their odds of mortality increased by 15 percent for heart attacks, 10 percent for strokes, and by 8 percent for sepsis. |
+Since 2010, their odds of mortality increased by 15 percent for heart attacks, 10 percent for strokes, and by 8 percent for sepsis.

 Vertical Divider